lylakirati/automatic-differentiation/docs/milestone1.md

 res = tad.forward(f, x)
 ```

+#### License

+We will be using the `MIT` license for open source software development.
+This way, others can use the Software and also contribute.

+* This license has disclosure that the software is provided "AS IS" with no liabilities, which is exactly what we want given the nature of the project.
+- MIT license is simple and permissive.

 #### Software Organization(2/2):
     - Also, use the tree to have a better visual for the directory structure.
     - you should talk about the package distribution, the tests and where they will be located.